Martin Wepner

 Computer learns to generate music by LSTM-RNNs

-Inspired by carykh’s Youtube channel, the purpose of this project was to generate music by Long short-term memory Neural Networks (LSTM).
+Inspired by carykh’s Youtube channel specifically this video, the purpose of this project was to generate music by Long short-term memory Neural Networks (LSTM).
 I play the piano since quite a few years, so I have at least an above average understanding of music notation.
 The cool thing about LSTMs is: It learns patterns in text and after a little bit of training it can imitate this patterns and output new text, that looks like the learned one.

 So what I did was converting a midi file to a text file, that contains all the musical information needed.
 I then trained an LSTM using Torch on Ubuntu by feeding it with the text.
 Then I let the LSTM spit new text out, which I then converted back to a midi file.
 You can listen to some results in the gallery section.